 Applying the Pareto Principle to Reduce Expenses

-Based on the example above, I can draft an expense reduction plan as follow (excluding mortgage and retirement savings):
+Based on the example above, I can put together a plan as follow:

 * However, Pareto isn’t an excuse to ignore other expenses.
 It is a great way to prioritize where to focus when we have limited resources — i.e., time, money, energy, etc.

 The 80/20 Rule is a great tool that can be applied to just about anything.
 If you haven’t considered it before, try using it on your budget and see if you can improve your finances with the Pareto Principle.

 Try it and let me know what you think.